 If you provide any information that is untrue, inaccurate, not current or incomplete, or we have reasonable grounds to suspect that such information is untrue, inaccurate, not current or incomplete, we have the right to suspend or terminate your account and refuse any and all current or future use of the Services (or any portion thereof).

 You are responsible for ensuring that the data offered in the web space does not break any UK law or any law in your home country.
 You agree that you will not engage in any activity that interferes with or disrupts the Services (or the servers and networks which are connected to the Services).

 Fair usage on Connectivity Products

-Claranet may take action to suspend or terminate the Customer's use of the Service for any use in excess of these limits unless:
+If Claranet believes the Customer’s usage is disproportionate it may take action to suspend or terminate the Customer's use of the Service unless:

 (a) the Customer's usage is reduced immediately; or

 (b)the Customer upgrades to a more appropriate Connectivity service as proposed by Claranet.